We celebrate Christmas In America History on December 25th each year.

 A couple of days before Christmas in 1826, a few Cadets smuggled ingredients to make spiked Eggnog into their barracks at the United States Military Academy in West Point, New York.

-The encounter lead to a bloody riot and 70 Cadets (about one third of the Cadets) being involved.
+The encounter lead to a bloody riot and 70 Cadets, about one third of the them being involved.

 As a result Six Cadets resigned, 11 were dismissed, 19 were court marshaled and one was charged with attempted murder.